dobrado76/Stable-Diffusion-Unity-Integration/README.md

 # Credits
-Thanks to [UnityCoder](https://github.com/unitycoder/NormalMapFromTexture) for a straightforward and functional algorithm to automatically generate a normal map from a texture. - https://github.com/unitycoder/NormalMapFromTexture
+Thanks to [UnityCoder](https://github.com/unitycoder/NormalMapFromTexture) for a straightforward and functional algorithm to automatically generate a normal map from a texture. - https://github.com/unitycoder/NormalMapFromTexture.
-Thanks to ALBRRT and FOXYTOCIN for their contributions.
+Also, thanks to [ALBRRT](https://github.com/albrrt), [FOXYTOCIN](https://github.com/Foxytocin), [PeixuanL](https://github.com/PeixuanL) for their contributions here.

 # Licence